sydasif/ansible-lab/README.md

 ssh-copy-id -i .ssh/id_rsa.pub centos
 ```

-Now ssh to debian and configure debian so that it doesn't require a password to get sudo level access.
+Now ssh to debian, and configure debian so that it doesn't require a password to get *sudo* level access.

 ```console
 ssh debian